kunalrye/financialsummary/README.md

 Prior to storing our data in the resources folder, we used https://github.com/alions7000/SEC-EDGAR-text to pull the data to text files.

 ## Code Reproducibility Testing
-To test code reproducability, we created a blank ivirtual machine running Ubuntu 18.04 LTS and installed python 3.7 and the supporting packages according to the following procedure:
+To test code reproducability, we created a blank virtual machine running Ubuntu 18.04 LTS and installed python 3.7 and the supporting packages according to the following procedure:
 * Use virtual box to [run an Ubuntu 18.04 running the command  LTS virtual machine] (https://www.imore.com/how-use-linux-your-mac-using-virtual-machine)
     * A disk size of 20GB should be sufficient for all project requirements, and we recommend running with at least 3 virtual cores
 * Python 3.6 should already come with Ubuntu 18.04, and can be invoked using `python3`.
 However, if for some reason it is not already installed, it can be installed by running `sudo apt install python3.7`, though you will need to manually add this installation to your path.